 - Eat more protein: Eating a high protein diet has a number of benefits for fat loss and has also been thought to help support your lean mass when cutting calories (17,18).

-is the Minimum Calories for Weight Loss?
+are the Minimum Calories for Weight Loss?

 While starvation mode may not technically exist, starving yourself to lose weight is still not recommended.
-A very low calorie diet may work at first, but it’s likely not going to do you favors in the long run.
+A very low-calorie diet may work at first, but it’s likely not going to do you favors in the long run.
 It can be dangerous for some people, lead to disordered eating habits, and does not typically lead to sustainable results, since most people do not change bad habits once they resume eating again.
-In addition extreme dieting is impossible to maintain, causing painful hunger cues, irritability, mood swings, decreased energy, poor concentration and sucks your willpower dry, all of which makes sticking to a diet that much harder.
+In addition, extreme dieting is impossible to maintain, causing painful hunger cues, irritability, mood swings, decreased energy, poor concentration, and sucks your willpower dry, all of which makes sticking to a diet that much harder.

 Instead, stick to a more attainable approach to dieting with no more than a 15-20% decrease from your estimated daily energy needs.
 Slow and steady weight loss of 0.5 to 1% body weight per week is much easier to keep off and you will be much happier and more successful with a more measured and sustainable diet plan approach.